 Monounsaturated fats are liquid at room temperature but start to solidify in the refrigerator; they have one unsaturated chemical bond — that is, they’re missing a pair of hydrogen atoms in the middle of the chain.
 Primarily monounsaturated fats include olive oil, avocado oil, and lard.

 Not all fats are created equal.
-Follow these expert tips for making the healthiest choices.
+Follow these seven expert tips for making the healthiest choices.

 To enjoy the healthiest results, choose organic, unrefined fats.
 Think about the flavor you want, and choose the appropriate fat for the cooking heat.
 Experiment with our experts’ favorites, listed here by cooking-heat recommendations — or keep things simple and stick with extra-virgin olive oil, butter or ghee, and coconut oil.